 My favorite way to display these foods?
 A towering, versatile brunch board.

 What's a brunch board, you ask?
 Imagine a cheese board, but filled with waffles or pancakes or colorful oatmeal toppings, or even, well, cheese.
-Depending on the theme of your brunch gathering, the board can be just about anything.
+Depending on your mom's favorite foods, the board can be just about anything.
 Here are five steps to making one yourself.

 Choose your heroes

 Before you even think about shopping, decide what you want to be the center of attention on your brunch board.
 Do you want to create a build-your-own breakfast sandwich bar?
 Or perhaps you'd like to go crazy and stack a platter high with chicken and waffles.
 Don't be afraid to swing towards the healthy side, either.
-There are plenty of decadent meals to come in the next six weeks, so why not cook a big batch of grits or steel cut oats and have guests top them with gusto.
+Try cooking a big batch of grits or steel cut oats and have guests top them with gusto.
 Whatever you choose, you'll want to put these dishes front and center on your board, which brings us to ...